 It described the summit push as “quite difficult yet doable,” “requires no prior experience,” and “suitable for novice climbers.”

-In contrast to the most technical expeditions as Ama Dablam and Lhotse, Island Peak is establishing itself as being a peak climbing in Nepal for novice climbers.
+In contrast to the most technical expeditions such as Ama Dablam and Lhotse, Island Peak is establishing itself as a peak climbing in Nepal for novice climbers.

 But is it true?